 mgr Joanna Byszuk

-- from October 2017 – doctoral programme in linguistics at the Institute of Polish Language Polish Academy of Sciences
+- 2017-2022 – doctoral programme in linguistics at the Institute of Polish Language Polish Academy of Sciences

 - 2017 – Master of Arts in English philology (translation studies), Jagiellonian University